16 Aug Mirror Box Therapy for Phantom Pain – Does it Work?

 Mirror box therapy, or simply mirror therapy, was developed under the premise that phantom pain is caused by miscommunication in the brain.
 The doctors who developed mirror therapy believed that nerve cells in the brain were still trying to communicate with nerve cells in the lost limb.

-Since these nerves can still send out signals, the lack of a return signal can be understood as a sign of danger and register as pain.
+Since these nerves can still send out signals, the lack of a return signal can be understood as a sign of danger and registered as pain.
 The goal of mirror therapy is to convince the brain that these signals are no longer necessary.

 The process of miscommunication and the subsequent negative or uncomfortable reaction is called negative feedback.
 Mirror therapy overrides this negative feedback by encouraging patients to trick their brains into believing that the phantom limb is still present.